 When contacted by a person or a business institution over the phone, by email, or on a social platform, always consider the possibility that it may be a scam.
 Be sceptical and do not take offers at face value.

-So, when looking at a website be sure to check the URL and see that it has a lock symbol and that the website address is correct and does not have anything strange before the https part, if the address HTTP does not have an S at the end it means the site does not have a security certificate.
+So, when looking at a website be sure to check the URL and see that it has a lock symbol and that the website address is correct and does not have anything strange symbols or characters before the https part.
+If the HTTP does not have an S at the end, it means the site does not have a security certificate.
 This doesn’t mean the site is necessarily a scam, but you will know to be more careful.

 Who has not received the classic email from some prince of Nigeria who really needs help in making an urgent bank transfer?
 Similar to the previous example many crypto scammers will send fake emails trying to acquire your personal details.
 They will often craft emails to look like they are coming from an official source, and ask for you to ‘confirm’ your details.
 So of course, once this happens, they have full access to whatever is in that account.

-A Ponzi scheme is a business model that relies on members earning money based on the investment of new members rather than selling any actual products or services.
+A Ponzi scheme is a business model that relies on members earning money based on the investment of new members, rather than selling any actual products or services.
 The name originated with Charles Ponzi, who promised 50% returns on investments in only 90 days.

 Two famous examples:

-The bigger the schemes grow the more unsustainable they become.
+The bigger the schemes grow, the more unsustainable they become.

 If you are not sure about the offer you’ve received, it is better to contact our support agents to check with them.
 You can contact us through the SwissBorg Community app or visit our Help Centre to make a request.

 Keep your crypto wealth safe in the SwissBorg App